Data-driven stabilization of continuous-time systems with noisy input-output data: Informativity of noise-free data for system identification

 \section{Informativity of noise-free data for system identification}

-In this section, we consider the noise-free case and characterize data informativity for system identification in terms of the data-embedded operator $H$ defined by \eqref{eq:H_def}.
-In Section~\ref{sec:splines}, we collect basic facts on B-splines, which are used to construct matrix approximations of the operator $H$.
-In Section~\ref{sec:relation_surjectivity}, we connect the identification property and the surjectivity of $H$.
+In this short section, we consider noise-free data and characterize informativity for system identification in terms of the data-embedded operator $H$ defined by \eqref{eq:H_def}.
+As in the case of quadratic stabilization, system identification reduces to matrix computations.